rithira/InvokeAI/CONTRIBUTING.md

 As is usual on GitHub, we accept code contributions primarily through [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 The code will be reviewed, and although we are thankful for any contributions, it's very likely you'll get some feedback about your work and you may have to change things.
 This is the way that we ensure that the code quality remains as high as we can make it, across the whole project.

+The following are some basic things that we will be looking out for in submitted Pull Requests:

 - The PR (Pull Request) was made against the appropriate branch, usually `development`, and has been kept in sync with the parent branch as much as possible.
   - This is to avoid merge conflicts and the need for heavy rebasing work.
     - InvokeAI has a `main` branch (final releases) and `development` branch (WIP and release candidates). `development` is merged into `main` when we are ready to release a new version.
 - The code meets our style and quality standards.
-  - We can provide constructive feedback to help you achieve this.
+  - We will provide constructive feedback if needed to help you achieve this.
-- The PR is a duplicate of existing work.
+- The PR does not duplicate of existing work.
-  - Not all of the development and planning of InvokeAI happens on publically visible forums - this is one reason why it's best to talk to us first before putting in too much effort.
+  - Not all of the development and planning of InvokeAI happens on publically visible forums.
+This is one reason why it's best to talk to us first before putting in too much effort.
 - The PR is in line with where we want InvokeAI to be headed.
-  - If the difference is minor we can of course help you resolve it - this is another reason why it's best to talk to us first.
+  - If the difference is minor we can of course help you resolve it.
+This is another reason why it's best to talk to us first.

-So, please make contact first.
+So, please [make contact](#talk-to-us) first.
 We are very responsive and just quickly checking in will ensure your time and energy (thank you!) does not go to waste.

 ## Contribution Domains